Daluan

 The Space: What to Expect When You Walk In

 Daluan occupies a narrow building on Carrerò de la Presó, one of Morella's characteristic stone-paved alleyways.
-The most immediately striking feature is the terrace, which effectively fills the width of the street , in good weather, this is where you want to sit.
+The most immediately striking feature is the terrace, which effectively fills the width of the street, in good weather, this is where you want to sit.
 The setting is quiet for a restaurant terrace; Morella's old town does not attract the volume of foot traffic that would make it feel like eating on a thoroughfare.
 The dining room itself is on the first floor: tastefully arranged, with the considered feel of a space that takes its food seriously without trying to intimidate a first-time visitor.

 For a group booking or a special occasion, the first-floor room is the better choice over the terrace.
-It offers more enclosure, a stronger sense of occasion, and more insulation from the street.
+It offers more enclosure, a stronger sense of occasion, more insulation from the street.
 The terrace works well for lunch or a relaxed dinner with a smaller group who want to take in the town's atmosphere.
-If you are planning a private dinner or a celebration meal, call ahead to discuss options , the first-floor layout lends itself to semi-private arrangements more naturally than the outdoor seating does.
+If you are planning a private dinner or a celebration meal, call ahead to discuss options, the first-floor layout lends itself to semi-private arrangements more naturally than the outdoor seating does.

 The Food: Traditional Foundations, Seasonal Ambition

-Daluan runs both an à la carte menu and a tasting menu, and the choice between them shapes your experience significantly.
+Daluan runs both an à la carte menu and a tasting menu, the choice between them shapes your experience significantly.
 The à la carte is anchored in updated traditional cuisine: dishes such as Morella-style croquettes and roast shoulder of lamb are the kind of cooking that rewards diners who want to understand what this region tastes like, rather than diners seeking novelty for its own sake.
 The kitchen uses locally sourced, seasonally driven produce, which in this part of inland Castellón means ingredients tied closely to the agricultural calendar of the Maestrazgo comarca.

 The tasting menu is described by Michelin as a surprising complement to the à la carte, which is worth taking seriously.
-At the €€ price tier, a tasting menu that earns that descriptor from a credentialed source is an argument for ordering it on a first visit , it will give you the fullest picture of what chef Pietro Spotti is doing with the kitchen's range.
+At the €€ price tier, a tasting menu that earns that descriptor from a credentialed source is an argument for ordering it on a first visit, it will give you the fullest picture of what chef Pietro Spotti is doing with the kitchen's range.
 That said, if you are travelling with someone who prefers to order individually, the à la carte is strong enough to hold its own and you will not feel like you have missed the point of the restaurant.

 The themed events around wild mushrooms and truffles are worth noting for timing your visit.
-Morella and the surrounding Maestrazgo area are well regarded for their wild mushroom production, and if your travel dates can align with one of these events, you will see the kitchen at its most focused.
+Morella and the surrounding Maestrazgo area are well regarded for their wild mushroom production, if your travel dates can align with one of these events, you will see the kitchen at its most focused.
 These evenings tend to be popular, so if mushroom or truffle season is on your radar, book earlier than you otherwise would.

 Booking: When and How to Plan